aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: High contrast between elements and backgrounds enhances the visibility of interactive features, making navigation intuitive and preventing user frustration.

 LF-S4.
-The user interface should facilitate smooth transitions and logical navigation pathways between different sections and features of the application.
+The user interface should enable smooth transitions and intuitive animations across various sections and features.

-Rationale: Efficient navigation systems reduce user effort in learning how to use the application and increase overall satisfaction by minimizing the time spent on searching for functionalities.
+Smooth transitions and intuitive animations contribute significantly to a seamless user experience.
+By enhancing user engagement, these visual cues help guide users smoothly through the application’s features.
+Implementing animations effectively can indicate activity or the completion of tasks, reducing user confusion and improving clarity during navigation.

 LF-S5.
 The application should include visual cues and feedback for user interactions to reinforce usability.